Medieval music: Polyphony

 Another important element of medieval music theory was the system by which pitches were arranged and understood.
 During the Middle Ages, this systematic arrangement of a series of whole steps and half steps, what we now call a scale, was known as a mode.
 The modal system worked like the scales of today, insomuch that it provided the rules and material for melodic writing.
 The eight church modes are: Dorian, Hypodorian, Phrygian, Hypophrygian, Lydian, Hypolydian, Mixolydian, and Hypomixolydian.
 Much of the information concerning these modes, as well as the practical application of them, was codified in the 11th century by the theorist Johannes Afflighemensis.
 In his work he describes three defining elements to each mode: the final (or finalis), the reciting tone (tenor or confinalis), and the range (or ambitus).
 The finalis is the tone that serves as the focal point for the mode and, as the name suggests, is almost always used as the final tone.
 The reciting tone is the tone that serves as the primary focal point in the melody (particularly internally).
 It is generally also the tone most often repeated in the piece, and finally the range delimits the upper and lower tones for a given mode.
 The eight modes can be further divided into four categories based on their final (finalis).

 Medieval theorists called these pairs maneriae and labeled them according to the Greek ordinal numbers.
 Those modes that have d, e, f, and g as their final are put into the groups protus, deuterus, tritus, and tetrardus respectively.
 These can then be divided further based on whether the mode is "authentic" or "plagal."
 These distinctions deal with the range of the mode in relation to the final.
 The authentic modes have a range that is about an octave (one tone above or below is allowed) and start on the final, whereas the plagal modes, while still covering about an octave, start a perfect fourth below the authentic.
-Another interesting aspect of the modal system is the universal allowance for altering B to B no matter what the mode.
-The inclusion of this tone has several uses, but one that seems particularly common is in order to avoid melodic difficulties caused, once again, by the tritone.
+Another interesting aspect of the modal system is the use of "Musica ficta" which allows pitches to be altered (changing B♮ to B♭ for example) in certain contexts regardless of the mode.
+These changes have several uses, but one that seems particularly common is to avoid melodic difficulties caused by the tritone.

 These ecclesiastical modes, although they have Greek names, have little relationship to the modes as set out by Greek theorists.
 Rather, most of the terminology seems to be a misappropriation on the part of the medieval theorists Although the church modes have no relation to the ancient Greek modes, the overabundance of Greek terminology does point to an interesting possible origin in the liturgical melodies of the Byzantine tradition.
 This system is called octoechos and is also divided into eight categories, called echoi.